The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Limitations Conclusion

 \section{Limitations \& Conclusion}

-The large amount of publications in the area of interest, including a variety of different disciplines, was a challenge to deal with.
-Therefore, we focused specifically on approaches that take place within the real-time usage of social media and excluded approaches (especially educational trainings, games, and presentations) that take place long before the actual usage of social media.
-However, those approaches may provide additional insights into effective and user-centered interventions and are therefore suggested as future research.
-Within our work, we thoroughly categorized the publications regarding multiple characteristics, involving two researchers with expert knowledge on that field of research.
-As the publications provide information on our categories in varying detail, we cannot exclude the possibility that some interventions were classified differently than they were intended by the authors themselves.
-Furthermore, when analyzing the variety of user interventions, efficacy of the approaches is of special interest.
-However, comparability of efficacy between individual approaches was limited due to the publication bias, where mostly studies with significant results are published (78 publications stated to present effective interventions, 8 present explicitly not effective interventions, and 26 publications did not evaluate effectiveness).
-Further, there are severely different approaches to tackle efficacy of a user intervention, resulting in a big challenge for research to compare results.
+\textit{First}, the large amount of publications in the area of interest, including a variety of different disciplines, was a challenge to deal with.
+Therefore, we focused specifically on approaches that take place within the real-time usage of social media and excluded approaches (especially educational trainings, games, and presentations) that take place long before the actual usage of social media \citep[e.g., ][]{skipper_but_2023}.
+However, those approaches may provide additional insights into effective and user-centered interventions and are, therefore, suggested for future research. {In addition, we excluded studies on psychological or social phenomena (e.g., norms) to receive a reasonable number of publications that allows for a thorough focus on research regarding the design and evaluation of digital interventions.
+These studies are valuable to consider when designing interventions tailored to specific persona and are suggested for future reviews.}